- Download our Moving to Buenos Aires Guide (PDF)

-Buenos Aires is a vibrant and bustling city with a rich cultural history that offers a diverse range of experiences to both visitors and expats alike.
-The city's European roots are undeniable, with its architecture, food and culture heavily influenced by its founders' heritage.
-However, Buenos Aires has also developed a unique identity of its own, fusing European, Latin American and indigenous cultures into a fascinating melting pot that is truly captivating.
+The city’s European roots are undeniable, and its architecture and food are heavily influenced by its founders’ heritage.
+Buenos Aires has also developed its own distinct identity, weaving together European, Latin American, and indigenous cultures into a fascinating melting pot that draws people from around the world.

 Popular attractions in Buenos Aires